amosperez/amosperez/README.md

 <!--- <a href="https://amosperez.com/">amosperez.com</a> --->

-- Computer Science Undergraduate at the University of Central Florida (Expected Graduation: 2025)
+- University of Central Florida - Undergraduate - Exp.
+Grad.
+2025
 - <a href="https://amosperez.com/">View Portfolio</a>

 <!---- 💞️ I’m looking to collaborate on things that are cool. --->